 Proving your rootedness is basically showing them that you have strong ties in the Philippines and you can’t just disappear.
 Here are the most common forms of proof of rootedness:

 - Employment.
 They look at your job description, salary, and tenure.
 If you’ve been with that company for a long time, that’s a good sign for them.
 This is why they require that these details be included in your Certificate of Employment.
 This is also why those who are unemployed or who have no stable job are most likely to refused a visa.
 Embassies fear that you would be working in their country.

 - Business.
 If you own a business in the Philippines, even if it’s a small one, it’s a good proof of rootedness.
 You can submit business registration documents.
 Some embassies even ask for the financial reports.

 - Properties.
 If you own a piece of land, a house, condo unit, or even a car, you can submit a copy of the title or deed of sale.

 Another case I will never forget involves a guy who wanted to visit Europe.
 He had ok funds in his bank account but he couldn’t prove that he was employed.
 He said he was manning a small sari-sari store and he practically owned it.
 I said that’s great and that he should submit registration papers.
 He said that his problem was that all store docs were under the name of his grandmother.
 That’s bad because on paper, his grandma owns the store, not him.

-He then said that he also ran a small business, renting out motorcycles, but unfortunately, it was not a registered business.
+He then said that he also ran another small business, but unfortunately it was not registered with DTI, BIR or any government agency.
 He asked if he could write that down as employment in the form.
 I told him it would be impossible to convince the embassy without documentation.